Fred Gerbic: Member of Parliament

 Parliamentary colleague Michael Bassett described Gerbic as a "boss' man" who would always take the side of whoever was leader.
 Jonathan Hunt said he had a very generous spirit and an infectious sense of humour.
 He retired from politics in 1990, after he was defeated by National's Grahame Thorne.

-After leaving parliament Gerbic found himself centered in a political scandal when in September 1992 rebel National MP Gilbert Myles accused him of operating a graft while a minister.
+After leaving parliament Gerbic found himself centred in a political scandal when in September 1992 rebel National MP Gilbert Myles accused him of operating a graft while a minister.
 Myles, under Parliamentary privilege, alleged that Gerbic took financial donations in exchange for residency approvals in his capacity as associate Minister of Immigration and in support tabled a transcript of an alleged tape recorded conversation between two Auckland Labour Party members.
 Gerbic denied the allegations and maintained his innocence throughout.
 The claims were investigated by John McGrath QC who found no evidence of impropriety by Gerbic and dismissed Myles' claims.

 Later life and death

 Following politics he worked for an immigration consultancy firm with former National MP Aussie Malcolm.
 Malcolm described Gerbic as "very much part of the old Labour school that had the interests of the ordinary man at heart."

 In the 1993 Queen's Birthday Honours, Gerbic was appointed a Member of the Order of the British Empire (civil division), for public services.

 Gerbic died at his home in Hillsborough on 29 October 1995 whilst mowing his lawn.